Greenlight logo

 Saved by Greenlight families to date

 Greenlight is an award-winning, all-in-one money app and debit card for kids and teens.
-Its innovative platform helps parents teach money management safely, with parental spend controls, purchase approvals, and automated chores and allowance tools.
+Its innovative platform helps parents teach money management safely, with parental spend controls, purchase approvals, and automated chores and allowance tools, all with parental oversight.
 Kids learn to earn and save with savings rewards¹, fun games, and a cool investing for kids³ feature.

-The family debit card space is crowded, though, with many companies offering similar basics.
-So which one's right for your family?
-Here's a quick look at the details, prices, pros, and cons of some of the top Greenlight card alternatives for teens and kids to help you make an informed decision.
+Still, the family debit card market is crowded, with many companies offering similar basic features.
+Which one's right for your family?
+Here's a look at the details, prices, pros, and cons of some of the top Greenlight card alternatives for teens and kids to help you make an informed decision.

 • Acorns Early (formerly GoHenry)